 To make the chocolate coating, add all the ingredients to a small bowl.
 I like to use a small whisk to mix everything together, as it helps disperse the small lumps in the cacao powder.

 Pour the chocolate over the slice.
-You can tilt the pan from side to side, to spread the chocolate around, or you can use a spatula to evenly spread it to the corners.
+Tilt the pan from side to side, to spread the chocolate around.
 Just be mindful that this chocolate sets quickly!
-As you can see on my slice, I wasn’t quite quick enough tilting the pan from side to side before it set.

-Once the chocolate has set, use a large sharp knife to cut the slice in half and then again into your desired sized bars.
-I prefer to trim the ends of my slice, so it looks a little neater for presentation.
-Or if you would like to make slightly smaller bars, slice lengthways into 3 and then cut these again into 4 even pieces.
+Once the chocolate has set, use a large sharp knife to cut the slice lengthways into 3 and then cut these again into 4 even pieces.

 Store the bars in an airtight container in the refrigerator or freezer.